 Acceptable Tests and Passing Scores:

-*If you are open to any program of study, we encourage you to join the Elementary Education Program to meet the needs of our school partners and students.
+*If you are open to any program of study, we encourage you to join the Elementary Education or Secondary Math Program to meet the needs of our school partners and students.

 When to Sign Up

-You should sign up to take your state exam within 10 days of receiving a Letter of Intent from Urban Teachers.
+You should take a diagnostic exam within 10 days of receiving a Letter of Intent from Urban Teachers for Elementary candidates.

 Register for a test here.
 Find the section "Register", click "Register Now", and "Create a new account now".
 Enter your email, password and security questions.
 It will ask you "Do you have a TEA ID", answer "No".
 Click next and put in your Required Candidate Information.
 For "Testing Route" select "Pre-Admission Content Test".
 Use this Getting Started Guide to walk you through each step.